Scroll to content

 • Holding leaders to account for the educational performance of the school and headteacher performance management

-• Ensuring there are suitable arrangements in place to support children with SEND and that safeguarding procedures are robust
+• Ensuring there are suitable arrangements in place to support children with SEND and that safeguarding procedures are robust.

 • Stakeholder engagement